leanprover/vscode-lean4/vscode-lean4/manual/manual.md

 ### Opening projects

 There are two commands to open existing Lean projects that can be accessed using the [command palette](#command-palette) or by navigating to the 'Open Project…' submenu in the [command menu](#command-menu):
 1. **['Project: Open Local Project…'](command:lean4.project.open)**.
-This command will open a Lean 4 project in the folder specified by the folder selection dialog.
+This command will open a Lean 4 project in the folder specified by a folder selection dialog.
 This command is mostly identical to VS Code's own 'Open Folder…' command, but will also immediately ensure that the opened folder is actually a Lean 4 project.
 1. **['Project: Download Project…'](command:lean4.project.clone)**.
-This command will download a Lean 4 project from the given URL into the folder specified by the folder creation dialog.
+This command will download a Lean 4 project from a given URL into the folder specified by a folder creation dialog.
 If the downloaded project is Lean's math library [Mathlib](https://github.com/leanprover-community/mathlib4) or depends on it, it will also download and install the current Mathlib build artifact cache.

 ### Project actions